jimmysong/programmingblockchain/content/posts/scholarship.md

 type = "post"
 +++

-We are pleased to offer several scholarships to developers for [Sao Paulo, Denver and San Francisco](https://docs.google.com/forms/d/e/1FAIpQLSd-xGglUMZpHR8smUNvGyGtj2cn-pn9kwk4s3W5GRrz1rag5A/viewform)!
+We are pleased to offer several scholarships to developers for [Denver and San Francisco](https://docs.google.com/forms/d/e/1FAIpQLSd-xGglUMZpHR8smUNvGyGtj2cn-pn9kwk4s3W5GRrz1rag5A/viewform)!